patchlevel/event-sourcing/docs/subscription.md

 ### Message Loader

 The subscription engine needs a message loader to load the messages.
-We provide two implementations by default.
+We provide three implementations by default.
 Which one has a better performance depends on the use case.

 :::tip